-On January 4, 2018, The Conference Board released the 4th Quarter Measure Of CEO Confidence.
-The overall measure of CEO Confidence was at 63, up from 59 in the third quarter. [note: a reading of more than 50 points reflects more positive than negative responses]
+On January 3, 2019, The Conference Board released the 4th Quarter Measure Of CEO Confidence.
+The overall measure of CEO Confidence was at 42, down from 55 in the third quarter. [note: a reading of more than 50 points reflects more positive than negative responses]

-In their first GDP estimate for 2018, CEOs project 2.5 percent GDP growth for the year.
+In their first estimate of 2019 U.S. GDP growth, CEOs projected 2.7 percent growth for the year ahead.

 Additional details can be seen in the sources mentioned above.

 I post various economic forecasts because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with many of the consensus estimates and much of the commentary in these forecast surveys.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 2584.96 as this post is written